-First Tooth, a program focused on the oral health of children ages 0-5, helps educate professionals, caregivers, and parents about early childhood caries and explains how easy prevention can be.
+First Tooth, is focused on the oral health of children ages 0-5 and helps educate professionals, caregivers, and parents about early childhood caries while explaining how easy prevention can be.

 First Tooth trainings educate dental providers and staff, caregivers (such as those working in Head Start and Early Head Start programs), and pediatric and family practice providers and staff about how to include preventive services in their daily work.
 Attendees are educated about how to identify signs of early childhood caries, behavioral strategies for caries prevention, and how to apply fluoride varnish.

-Maternity: Teeth for Two is a program for healthcare providers, WIC staff, community health workers, and anyone else who works to provide education and care for expecting mothers.
+Maternity: Teeth for Two is for healthcare providers, WIC staff, community health workers, and anyone else who works to provide education and care for expecting mothers.

 This program covers the safety and importance of oral health care for pregnant women.
 Maternity: Teeth for Two focuses on mother-to-baby caries transmission, common oral health issues that occur during pregnancy, and how to help pregnant women get to the dental chair.